henrikenblom/Faux86-remake-fork-fork/SEABIOS_SETUP.md

-# ⚠️ OBSOLETE - SeaBIOS NOT Required

-**This document is obsolete as of 2025-11-26.**

-## ✅ Better Solution Available

-**You do NOT need SeaBIOS anymore!**

-The emulator now directly intercepts INT 15h BIOS calls and provides i386 memory information, making SeaBIOS completely unnecessary.

-👉 **See [NO_SEABIOS_NEEDED.md](NO_SEABIOS_NEEDED.md) for the current solution.**

----

-# Original Document (Kept for Reference)
+# SeaBIOS Setup for i386 Support

-## Problem (SOLVED)
+**Status:** ✅ RECOMMENDED for i386 builds
+**Updated:** 2025-11-26

+## Why SeaBIOS is Required for i386

 The default `pcxtbios.bin` is an IBM PC/XT BIOS that:
 - Only recognizes 8086/V20 CPUs
+- Doesn't provide **A20 gate control** (critical for extended memory!)
 - Doesn't report extended memory beyond 1MB
 - Can't support HIMEM.SYS or Windows 95

 This causes:
 - Boot message shows "V20 (No FPU)" instead of "386"
+- **"Unable to control A20 line" error** (fatal for extended memory access)
 - HIMEM.SYS fails to load
 - Windows 95 can't access extended memory

+## Why SeaBIOS?
+(Better than INT 15h Interception)

+An earlier attempt used CPU-level INT 15h interception, but this only solved memory detection - **it didn't provide A20 gate control**, which is essential.

+SeaBIOS provides the complete solution:
+- ✅ **A20 gate control** (enables extended memory access)
+- ✅ INT 15h memory detection services
+- ✅ Proper i386 CPU identification
+- ✅ System configuration services
+- ✅ Professional, well-tested implementation

-## Old Solution: Use SeaBIOS (NO LONGER NEEDED)
+## Solution: Use SeaBIOS

-SeaBIOS is an open-source BIOS that:
+SeaBIOS is an open-source BIOS that provides everything i386 needs:
+- **A20 gate control** - enables access to memory above 1MB
-- Supports i386 CPU detection
+- i386 CPU detection and identification
-- Reports extended memory correctly
+- Extended memory reporting (INT 15h services)
+- System configuration (INT 15h, AH=C0h)
-- Provides INT 15h services for HIMEM.SYS
+- Full HIMEM.SYS support
-- Works with Windows 95
+- Windows 95 compatibility

 ## Installation Steps